Julie Rose

 Founder/CEO

-When she first walked into the Mitzi E. Newhouse Theater in 1986 (a tray of freshly baked brownies in one hand and a vase of floral arrangements in the other), Julie never imagined she would one day manage a company of 200 employees in 18 theater venues.
-However, with her perseverance, passion and Virgo perfectionism, it’s not really all that surprising how much SHG has grown.
+When she first walked into the Mitzi E. Newhouse Theater in 1986 (a tray of freshly baked brownies in one hand and a vase of floral arrangements in the other), little did she know she was about to revolutionize the Broadway concessions business.

 Julie is an accomplished pianist and attended the BMI Lehman Engel Musical Theatre Workshop as a composer/lyricist.
 When she’s not seeking out the perfect baked goods or running around the office brainstorming new ideas (leaving notes and news clippings for everyone in her wake), she still enjoys her passion for music, creativity and playing cards.